ruby-grape/grape-swagger/README.md

 ```

 - `definition` extension, again by setting via route settings,
-here the status code must be provided, for which definition the extensions is:
+here the status code must be provided, for which definition the extensions should be:
 ```ruby
 route_setting :x_def, { for: 422, other: 'stuff' }
 ```